inkVerb/VIP/601/Lesson-08.md

   - `apt` pagkage manager (more user-friendly, may be interactive)
   - `apt` extentions may be able to work with some `.rpm` files
 - Some queries:# (`-y` flag can be used to make most `apt` and `apt-get` commands non-interactive)
+  - `apt list --installed|--upgradeable|--all-versions` list either of the arguments
   - `apt-file update` update `apt-file` tool (`apt-file` may need installing first)
   - `apt-cache search package-name` search repositories for `package-name`
   - `apt-cache show package-name` info for `package-name`